ydnawizard/TFC/README.md

 # TFC
 TFC (Terminal Flash Clards) is a lightweight flash card utlity written in C.
 It makes use of ncurses for a simple GUI and has some nice features:
-* The ability to load multiple decks per session
+* The ability to load multiple (capped at 10) decks per session
 * File explorer for deck file organization
 * Profile saving and loading for quick session recall
 * Simple deck definition scheme